-We have audited GiveDirectly, Inc.'s (GiveDirectly) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of GiveDirectly's major federal programs for the year ended December 31, 2019.
+We have audited GiveDirectly, Inc.'s (GiveDirectly) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on GiveDirectly's major federal program for the year ended December 31, 2020.
 GiveDirectly's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.